We may earn money or products from the companies mentioned in this post.

 - Read a good book.

-- Call a friend or get together in person (as my kids would write, ‘irl’).
+- Call a friend or get together in person (as my kids would write, ‘irl’) when it’s safe again.

 - Exercise an art or craft (painting, knitting, crocheting, sculpting, photography, diy gifts to prepare for the holidays.

-- Experiment in the kitchen with fall friendly, hearty but healthy meals.
+- Experiment in the kitchen with filling but healthy meals.

-- If you are craving a certain chain coffee shop’s PSL, experiment with making your own.
+- If you are craving a certain chain coffee shop’s PSL, try making your own.

 - Take a walk around the neighborhood.